2026 Jeep Wrangler vs Gladiator at Jay Malone CDJR in Hutchinson, MN

 Can I get a manual transmission Gladiator?

 No. The 2026 Gladiator is offered only with the 8-speed automatic.
-If a manual is a hard requirement, you need a Wrangler — the 6-speed manual is available with the V6 and the 392 V8.
+If a manual is a hard requirement, you need a Wrangler — the 6-speed manual is available with the V6 on the Sport and Rubicon trims.

-Does the Gladiator come in a 392 V8 like the Wrangler?
+Does the Gladiator come in a V8 like the Wrangler Moab 392?

-No. The 6.4L 392 HEMI V8 is exclusive to the Wrangler in the Jeep lineup.
+No. The 6.4L HEMI V8 is exclusive to the Wrangler in the Jeep lineup, and only in the Moab 392 (which replaces the previous Rubicon 392 nameplate for 2026).
 Jeep has not announced a Gladiator 392, and given the V8’s production constraints in the Wrangler, it’s unlikely to come to Gladiator.
 Every 2026 Gladiator uses the 3.6L Pentastar V6.

 Are Wrangler and Gladiator tops interchangeable?